Office of the President

 Community College Journal, "Scaffolding for Achievement."
 Read the full piece here

 In 2010, DeRionne Pollard assumed leadership of Montgomery College, a three-campus community college with 56,000 credit and noncredit students.
 She spearheaded the development of a new Montgomery College mission and strategic plan.
-She has partnered actively with Montgomery County Public Schools and the Universities at Shady Grove in the creation of Achieving Collegiate Excellence and Success (ACES), a support program designed to help students transition from high school to college completion.
+She has partnered actively with Montgomery County Public Schools and the Universities at Shady Grove in the creation of Achieving Collegiate Excellence and Success (ACES), a support program designed to help disadvantaged students transition from high school to college completion.
+The program now has 1,700 students enrolled.
+Montgomery College is also a member of Achieving the Dream network, a non-governmental reform movement for student success at community colleges.

 Dr. Pollard formerly served as president of Las Positas College in Livermore, California.
-She served on the American Association of Community Colleges' 21st Century Commission on the Future of Community Colleges and the Commission on Academic, Student, and Community Development.
-Dr. Pollard is a member of the Community College Advisory Panel at the College Board and the Higher Education Research and Development Institute Advisory Board.
-She also serves on the Board of Directors for the American Association of Community Colleges and is serving her first year as the president of the American Association of Women for Community Colleges.
+She served on the American Association of Community Colleges’ 21st Century Commission on the Future of Community Colleges and the Commission on Academic, Student, and Community Development.
+Dr. Pollard is a member of the Equity Advisory Board for Mission Partners and the Center for First-generation Student Success Advisory Board for the National Association of Student Personnel Administrators.
+She also serves on the Board of Directors for the American Association of Community Colleges and as the president of the American Association for Women in Community Colleges.
+Locally, she also serves on the boards of the Montgomery County Chamber of Commerce, Universities at Shady Grove, Leadership Montgomery, the Montgomery County Advisory Board of the Greater Washington Community Foundation, and the Consortium of Universities of the Washington Metropolitan Area.

 - State of the College